 What is a Community Residential Facility?

-A Community Residential Facility (CRF) acts as a bridge between federal correctional institutions and community living for individuals on parole.
+A Community Residential Facility (CRF) acts as a bridge between federal correctional institutions and community living for individuals on conditional release.
 CRFs are sometimes referred to as halfway houses.
 CRF staff work closely with the Correctional Service of Canada and other professionals to plan and supervise the safe and successful reintegration of clients into the broader community.

 What to Expect

 On the day you arrive you will be greeted by a caseworker assigned specifically to you who will personally introduce you to the entire CRF team.
 You’ll learn about our house rules, including curfews, meal times, and the various amenities of Harbour Light.
 You’ll move into your room, and unpack your belongings.